Khushi-Patel-code/Khushi-Patel-code/README.md

 ## 👧 About Me
 - I love building creative and functional web apps that solve real-world problems
-- Ask me about Python, Java, or full-stack development — I love collaborating and sharing ideas
+- Ask me about Python, Java, or full-stack development.
+I love collaborating and sharing ideas
 - Currently deeping my Data Structures & Algorithms and exploring Shell scirpting
-- ✨ Fun fact: I’m passionate about astronomy and have taken it as an academic course — I know my way around telescopes!
+- ✨ Fun fact: I’m passionate about astronomy and have taken it as an academic course.
+I know my way around telescopes!
 Outside of tech, I love baking, drawing, and designing.
 Listening to music and reading science fiction is my safe space.

 ## 🧑‍💻 Skills